yprajapati-007/Playwright-Assignment/README.md

 2. Navigate to the project directory.
 3. Run `npm install` or `yarn install` to install the project dependencies.
+4. Run `npx playwright install` to install the playwright and playwright test.

 ## Configuration